glpi-project/glpi/apirest.md

 ### ERROR_ITEMTYPE_NOT_FOUND_NOR_COMMONDBTM

 You asked a inexistent resource (endpoint).
 It's not a predefined (initSession, getFullSession, etc) nor a GLPI CommonDBTM resources.

-See this documentation for predefined ones or [List itemtypes](https://forge.glpi-project.org/apidoc/class-CommonDBTM.html) for available resources

 ### ERROR_SQL